 4. Neumann TLM 103 – High-End Studio Standard

 If you want that polished, professional vocal sound heard on commercial records, the Neumann TLM 103 is a top choice.
 With its detailed high end and silky midrange, it’s a favorite in professional studios worldwide.
-It’s pricey, but for serious vocalists, this large-diaphragm condenser brings unmatched clarity and depth.

 Pros